wp-plugins/updraftplus/readme.txt

 * Various usability tweaks for the admin UI, including showing multisite warning only on UD's pages
 * Fix incorrect restoration (since 1.4.0) of directory-less paths from 'others' zip
 * Fix prevention of Dropbox re-authentication when Dropbox returns 5xx first time (library error)
+* Clear Dropbox credentials if the user explicitly re-authenticates
 * Clean up temporary files left behind by zipArchive::addFile
+* Tweak Dropbox library to work from behind very weird proxies that double-surround the HTTP header
 * Improved help for people with broken schedulers

 = 1.4.48 - 03/11/2013 =